privacy-scaling-explorations/zkevm-specs/specs/mpt/scope.md

 For the account leaf, the constraints are implemented in `account_leaf` folder.
 The selector `not_first_level` is used to check whether we are in the first level or not.
 Being in the first level means we are adding a leaf to an empty trie.
-The case for being in the first level is needed in all `account_leaf` files, except in `account_leaf_nonce_balance.rs` where mostly intermediate RLCs are checked and there are no checks that involve parent element (parent element being trie root in the first level).
+The case for being in the first level needs to be handled in all `account_leaf` files, except in `account_leaf_nonce_balance.rs`, where mostly intermediate RLCs are checked and there are no checks that involve parent element (parent element being trie root when in the first level).
-And also it is not needed for `account_leaf_key_in_added_branch.rs`: a leaf cannot appear in the first element when it is added to a branch.
+Also it is not needed for `account_leaf_key_in_added_branch.rs`: a leaf cannot appear in the first element when it is added to a new branch.
 Just as a note - in `account_leaf_key_in_added_branch.rs` we need to check whether the parent element is in a first level or not.

-In `account_leaf_key.rs` we need to consider being in the first level when computing the account address RLC
-- when in the first level we do not take value from the parent branch as there is none, it just means all 64 nibbles of the address are stored in a leaf.
+In `account_leaf_key.rs` we need to consider being in the first level when computing the account address RLC - when in the first level we do not take the value from the parent branch as there is none, all 64 nibbles of the address are stored in a leaf.
 In `account_leaf_storage_codehash.rs` we need to compare the leaf RLC (its hash) with the element in the parent branch or with trie root if in the first level.
-In `account_non_existing.rs` we need to check that the leaf is a placeholder when we are in an empty trie.
+In `account_non_existing.rs` we need to ensure that the leaf is a placeholder when we are in an empty trie.

 #### Storage leaf